 “Education is the catalyst to becoming a well-rounded person.
 We are helping people who have the capability to be someone great but don’t have the means to do it,” says Gorospe-Cruz.

 The Coffee Bean & Tea Leaf notes that many people want to help but don’t know how they can so giving guests an opportunity to do so by simply buying coffee already makes a difference.
-Beyond the trend of planners and tumblers, and beverages and pastries especially this holiday season, cafés should invest more in concepts driven by a purpose.
-If cafés will be able to harness its surge of popularity and translate this into something that benefits greater causes, a fruitful holiday season is well on its way.
+Beyond planners and tumblers or beverages and pastries, cafes should invest more in purpose-driven concepts.
+If cafes can harness its surge in popularity and translate this into something that benefits greater causes, a fruitful holiday season is well on its way.